Blog

 1. Cash/Tangible Rewards

-Show your employees they are appreciated by giving them cash bonuses or physical rewards that make a real impact on their financial situation or general lifestyle.
+Show your employees that you appreciate them by giving out cash bonuses or other tangible rewards that make a real impact.

-Pending your budgets, these rewards for staff can range from a couple dollars for a coffee or lunch all the way to thousands of dollars worth of cash bonuses or fully funded vacations.
-Gift cards, useful appliances, company swag, and tickets to local experiences are all great tangible rewards to give to employees.
+Pending your budgets, these rewards for staff can range from small gift cards to more considerable cash sums or funded benefits.
+Company swag, premium parking spots, and even tickets to local experiences are all great tangible rewards to give to employees.

 2. Wellness Gifts